rixx/books.rixx.de/data/reviews/alexander-wales/a-bluer-shade-of-white/index.md

   rating: 3
 ---

 It's rational fiction on Frozen.
-Fairly good (rrrresist the cool pun, resist!), but characterisations are very much on the nose and progression is weird.
+Cool, but characterisations are very much on the nose and progression is weird.
 Enjoyable short read though.